 Information you give us

-• This is information about you and your representatives that you give us by filling in forms or by corresponding with us by telephone, email or otherwise.
+- This is information about you and your representatives that you give us by filling in forms or by corresponding with us by telephone, email or other communication formats.
 The information you give us may include your and your representatives’ name, address, email address and telephone number, financial and credit card information, employment history, health information, credit history, identification records, qualifications and vehicle or asset details.

 Information we collect or generate about you and your representatives

 - Website Usage Information – Our website uses Google Analytics to automatically gather certain statistical information such as the number and frequency of visitors and their IP addresses.
 This information is used as aggregated statistical information about users, providing usage by IP address.
 This information helps us to measure how individuals use the website and our services, so that we can continually improve them.